Don’t miss any of the equestrian sport at the Olympics in Paris — there are handy timetables for you to save or bookmark on this page.

-Dressage, eventing and showjumping will take centre stage in the gardens of the Palace of Versailles from 26 July-6 August, while the para dressage runs from 3-7 September, and fans will be keen to follow the action, whether they are travelling to France or watching from afar.
+Dressage, eventing and showjumping will take centre stage in the gardens of the Palace of Versailles from 26 July to 6 August, while the para dressage runs from 3-7 September.

 The equestrian sport will play out over the 2,000 acres of parkland around the Château de Versailles.
 An outdoor arena has been created on the Etoile Royale esplanade to the west of the Grand Canal at the heart of the gardens, and the eventing cross-country course will take competitors across the canal and along both sides.

-All times listed are Central European Summer Time, which is one hour ahead of British Summer Time.
+Paris (Central European Summer Time) is one hour ahead of British Summer Time.
 Please note this schedule information is preliminary and subject to change until the end of the Games.

 Eventing will run on consecutive days between 26 and 29 July.
-It will begin with the first horse inspection on Friday 26 July at 9.30am, and the following day the dressage phase will begin at 9.30am.
+It will begin with the first horse inspection on Friday 26 July at the local time of 9.30am (8.30am BST).
+The dressage phase will begin the following day at 9.30am (8.30am BST).

 The coloured fences will measure up to 1.25m for the team competition and 1.30m for the individual competition.